 Hazardous Substances.
 Section 101(14) of the CERCLA defines hazardous substances broadly and includes hazardous wastes, hazardous air pollutants, or hazardous substances designated as such under the Clean Water Act and TSCA and elements, compounds, mixtures, solutions, or substances listed in 40 CFR Part 302 that pose substantial harm to human health or environmental resources.
 Pursuant to the CERCLA, hazardous substances do not include any petroleum or natural gas substances and materials.
-Examples include ammonia, bromine, chlorine, per- and polyfluoroalkyl substances (PFAS), or sodium cyanide.
+Examples include ammonia, bromine, chlorine, or sodium cyanide.